-- “…Niacin deficiency in humans, which leads to low NAD status, causes sun sensitivity in skin, indicative of deficiencies in responding to UV damage.” (emphasis added)
+- “…Niacin deficiency in humans, which leads to low NAD status, causes sun sensitivity in skin, indicative of deficiencies in responding to UV damage.” (bold added)

-- “…the identification of the nicotinic acid receptor in human skin keratinocytes provides a further link to niacin’s role as a potential skin cancer prevention agent…” (emphasis added)
+- “…the identification of the nicotinic acid receptor in human skin keratinocytes provides a further link to niacin’s role as a potential skin cancer prevention agent…” (bold added)

-- “…we discovered that niacin causes the release of leptin and downstream signaling of leptin has profound effects on epidermal renewal, wound healing and hair follicle biology in skin…” (emphasis added)
+- “…we discovered that niacin causes the release of leptin and downstream signaling of leptin has profound effects on epidermal renewal, wound healing and hair follicle biology in skin…” (bold added)